larty77/ice_net/README.md

 <h1 align="center" tabindex="-1" dir="auto"><a class="anchor" aria-hidden="true"></a>ICENet C++</h1>

 My convoluted implementation of a reliable protocol.
 If this is to be used, it should be used at most in a local network.
-This implementation is similar to my existing <a href = "https://github.com/larty77/ICENet/">C# lib</a>

 <h2 tabindex="-1" dir="auto"><a class="anchor" aria-hidden="true"></a>About</h2>